-Some words that you might search for at a search engine may have more than one meaning.
+Some words that you might search for at a search engine may have more than one meaning, and are known as polysemous words.
 For example, the word fencing can mean a sport involving swords, a man-made barrier enclosing an area, or activity to make a profit from illegally gained goods.
 Words or phrases that can have two or more are sometimes referred to as polysemous words.

 That can pose challenges for: